MRA Board Leadership Mission

 2025 MRA Board

-David Klenk, President
+David Klenk, Past President

 With over 15 years of experience in the field of vocational rehabilitation, Dave Klenk is a dedicated advocate for individuals with disabilities, currently serving as the Central Region Manager for the Bureau of Services for Blind Persons (BSBP), overseeing services in both Lansing and Flint.
 A Licensed Professional Counselor (LPC) and National Certified Counselor (NCC), David brings a strong clinical and leadership background to the field.